Fall 2022 Courses

 Dr. Eric Martin – MW 4:00 – 5:15

-If humans have always sought to understand the world, what is distinctive about the methods, philosophies, or institutions that arose in early modern Europe that we recognize today as ‘science’?
+If humans have always sought to understand the world, what is distinctive about the methods, philosophies, or institutions that developed from antiquity to the Early Modern period that we recognize today as “science”?
 What characterizes scientific inquiry, and does science have the ultimate authority to pronounce on matters of reality?
 How were religious world views entwined in the beginnings of scientific thought, and has science now superseded religious understanding?
 This course will investigate such questions through engagement with primary texts in the origins of science, including selections from Aristotle, Bacon, Descartes, Galileo, Newton, and Boyle.
 The class will help students navigate difficult questions about science’s multifaceted history, its place in society, and its philosophical significance.

 In this course, we will read and discuss some of the great texts that address questions of business and commercial life.
-These texts may include historical and/or philosophical treatments of business, such as Adam Smith's Of the Wealth of Nations, Karl Marx’s Communist Manifesto, Alexis De Tocqueville’s Democracy in America, Max Weber's The Protestant Ethic and the Spirit of Capitalism, John Ruskin’s Unto This Last, and excerpts from the Old and New Testaments, as well as literary treatments of business, such as Shakespeare's The Merchant of Venice, Dickens's Hard Times, Fitzgerald's The Great Gatsby, or short stories and essays by Louis Brandeis, Leo Tolstoy, Wendell Berry, William Law, and C.S.
-Lewis.
+These texts may include historical and/or philosophical treatments of business, such as Adam Smith's Of the Wealth of Nations, Thomas More's Utopia, Max Weber's The Protestant Ethic and the Spirit of Capitalism, and Benjamin Franklin's Autobiography, as well as literary treatments of business, such as Shakespeare's The Merchant of Venice, Dickens's Hard Times, Ralph Ellison's Invisible Man, Forster's Howard's End, Edith Wharton's The House of Mirth, Fitzgerald's The Great Gatsby, or short stories by Flannery O'Connor, Franz Kafka, or Wendell Berry.

 Dr. Barry Harvey - MW 2:30 – 3:45